pretorh/test-firefox-extension/README.md

 `content_scripts` can be loaded into urls that match a pattern. simple js file that is added into the page

 `browser_action.default_popup`: a html file to show as a popup

+need `activeTab` to inject js into active tab